I'm a photography teacher in NYC.

 You may need to flatten the layers before printing the photograph, for example.

-Save the photograph under a different name, before flattening, to have both flattened and unflattened versions.
+Save the photograph under a different name, before flattening, to have both flattened and un-flattened versions.

 Go to Layer > Flatten.

-If you haven't already done so, go to Move a Layer.
+Go to Move a Layer.

-| 2 |
+2 |